Hepatocyte nuclear factor 4 alpha: Function

 HNF-4α is a nuclear transcription factor that binds DNA as a homodimer.
-The encoded protein controls the expression of several genes, including hepatocyte nuclear factor 1 alpha, a transcription factor which regulates the expression of several hepatic genes.
+The encoded protein controls the expression of several genes, including hepatocyte nuclear factor 1 alpha, a transcription factor that regulates the expression of several hepatic genes.
 This gene plays a role in development of the liver, kidney, and intestines.
 Alternative splicing of this gene results in multiple transcript variants.

 HNF4A is required for the PXR and CAR-mediated transcriptional activation of CYP3A4.
 Genetic mutations in the HNF4A gene can influence the activity of HNF4α's downstream proteins such as CYP2D6, in vitro and in vivo.

-The alkaloid berberine upregulates the expression of HNF4A.
+The alkaloid berberine upregulates HNF4A expression.

-This gene also plays a pivotal role in the expression and synthesis of SHBG, an important glycoprotein made primarily in the liver, which in addition to lowering insulin-resistance also serves in reducing levels of free Estrogen as-well as prolonging the half-life of Testosterone.
+This gene plays a pivotal role in the expression and synthesis of SHBG, an important glycoprotein made primarily in the liver, which in addition to lowering insulin-resistance also reduces levels of free Estrogen as-well as prolonging the half-life of testosterone.

 Function of HNF4A gene can be effectively examined by siRNA knockdown based on an independent validation.